njamaleddine/django-csvtojson/README.md

 Simplifies data entry for entering a large quantity of objects to your Django app models.

 No installation necessary, just run the script with a few parameters and a formatted csv.

+**Note**

+At this time django-csvtojson does not support creating foreign key relations with other models.

 ###Using the script from the command line: